 What is breast tomosynthesis?
 Breast tomosynthesis, or 3D mammography represents a significant breakthrough in breast imaging technology.
-A screening and diagnostic tool designed for early breast cancer detection, 3D mammography is done in conjunction with a traditional 2D digital mammogram.
+A screening and diagnostic tool designed for early breast cancer detection.

 Tomosynthesis uses x-rays to produce a three dimensional picture of the breast that a radiologist can view in 1-millimeter slices, making it possible to visualize breast tissue at a level of detail never before possible.
 The additional 3D images allow radiologists to provide a more comprehensive evaluation of a patient’s breast tissue during screening while reducing the need for follow-up imaging.

 How are the 3D images obtained?
 3D images are obtained when the x-ray beam swings in an arc over the breast, capturing multiple images in a single pass, from a variety of angles.

 Who should get breast tomosynthesis?
 Everyone who is a candidate for 2D mammography is also a candidate for tomosynthesis.
 Every woman’s breast health is better evaluated with 3D mammography.